The A Major Scale is a common scale you’ll see used on a lot of popular songs.

 This is what the key signature for A Major looks like:

-Even if you don’t know how to read music, if you see a key signature with two sharp symbols, it means the music is in A Major (or F# minor).
+Even if you don’t know how to read music, if you see a key signature with three sharp symbols, it means the music is in A Major (or F# minor).
 Find out how to read standard notation in this guide.

 The notes in the F# minor scale are: F# G# A B C# D E.

 As you can see, it’s the exact same notes as the A Major scale.
 The F# minor scale starts on ‘F#’ (called the root note) and the A Major scale starts on ‘A’, but both scales contain the same seven notes.